umd-lib/reciprocal-borrowing-dev-env/README.md

   -t docker.lib.umd.edu/shib-sp-reciprocal-borrowing:<TAG> sp/.
 ```

-For example, if the \<TAG> is "ruby-3.2.2" than the commmand would be:
+For example, if the \<TAG> is "ruby-3.2.2" than the command would be:

 ```zsh
 $ docker buildx build --no-cache --progress=plain --builder kube  --load \